percona/percona-server/doc/source/changed_in_57.rst

      - InnoDB redo log archiving has been removed due to lack of user uptake of the feature.
    * - :variable:`innodb_log_arch_expire_sec`
      - InnoDB redo log archiving has been removed due to lack of user uptake of the feature.
+   * - :variable:`innodb_log_block_size`
+     - Replaced by upstream `innodb_log_write_ahead_size <https://dev.mysql.com/doc/refman/5.7/en/innodb-parameters.html#sysvar_innodb_log_write_ahead_size>`_ variable.
+To avoid read on write when the storage block size is not equal to 512 bytes, the latter should be set to the same value the former was.
+If :variable:`innodb_log_block_size` was set to non-default values, new log files must be created during the upgrade.
+This can be done by cleanly shutting down the service and removing the variable from :file:`my.cnf` configuration and removing the old logs and starting the service again before doing the upgrade.
    * - :variable:`max_statement_time`
      - Replaced by upstream `max_execution_time <http://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_max_statement_time)>`_ variable in `Server-side SELECT statement timeouts <http://mysqlserverteam.com/server-side-select-statement-timeouts/>`_ implementation.
    * - :variable:`have_statement_timeout`